0xideas/sequifier/documentation/configs/train.md

 ONNX is exported by default; PT inference bundles are opt-in.
 ONNX favors a portable deployment runtime, while PT embeds its execution contract and retains PyTorch behavior.
-See the [inference trade-offs](./infer.md#onnx-or-pt).
+See the "ONNX or PT?" section of the inference guide for the trade-offs.

 Single-dataset filenames use `<model>`, while multi-dataset logs, metrics, and ONNX files use `<model>-<dataset>`.
 Part names are metric-row fields, not filename components.
 PT inference bundles and exact-resume checkpoints remain run-wide.
 Generated filenames do not use a `sequifier-` prefix.

-The PT inference bundle contains exactly `artifact_type`, `format_version`, `model_state_dict`, and an execution-only `model_config`.
-Optimizers, paths, parts, training plans, evaluation policy, and dataset bindings remain outside that bundle. `export_with_dropout` affects ONNX export only: enabling it exports the ONNX graph in training mode and disables constant folding so dropout remains active.
+The PT inference bundle contains `artifact_type`, `format_version`, `model_state_dict`, an execution-only `model_config`, and export metadata (trace-site names and provenance).
+Optimizers, paths, parts, training plans, evaluation policy, and dataset bindings remain outside that bundle.
+`export_with_dropout` affects ONNX export only: enabling it exports the ONNX graph in training mode and disables constant folding so dropout remains active.